EliotKhachi/publicZk/202311160358/README.md

 * *humanIdentifier* is a human-friendly unique identifier for this record
 * *description* is a statement that provides details about the record.

-There are 4 subclasses of records that each have their own REST :
+The subclasses of records:
 1. Project
-2. Project Data Versioning
+2. Commit
-3. ExternalData and ExternalRelationship - represents the relationship between a KerML Element in a an API provider tool to ExternalData in another tool or repository.
+3. CommitReferences
+    * Tag
+    * Branch
+4. DataVersion
+5. DataIdentity
-4. Query
+6. Query

+Additionally, there is the **Data** interface, which represents any entity that can be created, updated, deleted, and queried by the Systems Modeling API and Services.

 ## Section 8 - Platform Specific Models (PSMs)
 Each record has their own REST/HTTP PSM endpoint for POST, GET, PUT, and DELETE operations.